Special Education, MA

 Program Requirements

 The 30 credit hour Personalized Professional MA path provides the opportunity for you to personalize your coursework to your specific professional goals as an educator.
 This MA does NOT lead to a license or an endorsement.
 A current teaching license is not required for the Personalized Professional MA.
-In consultation with the approval from your Faculty Advisor, select 3 courses (9 semester hours) of graduate-level SPED core coursework and 5 courses (15 semester hours) from the Thematic Course Categories (or any graduate-level School of Education & Human Development coursework with Faculty Advisor approval).
-Finally, take a research RSEM course for 3 credits (RSEM 5080 preferred or any graduate-level RSEM course with Faculty Advisor approval) and complete SPED 5401 Advanced Seminar in Special Education which fulfills the capstone requirement (3 credits) for a total of 30 credits.
+In consultation with the approval from your Faculty Advisor, select 3 courses (9 semester hours) of graduate-level SPED core coursework and 5 courses (15 semester hours) from the Thematic Course Categories (or any graduate-level School of Education & Human Development course with Faculty Advisor approval).
+Finally, take a research RSEM course for 3 credits (RSEM 5080 preferred or any 5000-level RSEM course with Faculty Advisor approval) and complete SPED 5401 Advanced Seminar in Special Education which fulfills the capstone requirement (3 credits) for a total of 30 credits.

 Code | Title | Hours |